 What is the Compass Exam?

-If you are a student that needs accommodations on our COMPASS Exam or have an IEP, you will need to coordinate these accommodations with the Counseling and Disability Services Office at (478) 289-2039.
+If you are a student that needs accommodations for the COMPASS Exam you will need to coordinate these accommodations with the Counseling and Disability Services Office at (478) 289-2039.

 We can accept equivalent COMPASS scores from any USG, COC-accredited, and non-COC-accredited TCSG institutions; however we are unable to accept the Pre-Algebra section as it not an equivalent to the Algebra Section.
 Any student that has tested at an institution other than East Georgia State College will need to have those scores forwarded to the Admissions office.

-Students who wish to take the Compass for another institution or for POST-certification will be required to pay a $25 fee and will be tested on an as-available basis after students for EGSC have been tested.
+Students who wish to take the Compass for another institution or for POST-certification will be required to pay a $25 fee and will be tested on an as-available basis.

 |Measure or Score||Recommended Maximum “Age”|